Input data

 Besides the transcript accession ID, the downstream analysis may need more information about the “anatomy” of the transcript of interest, such as the coordinates of the exons or the untranslated regions.
 The coordinates can be represented either in GRCh37 or GRCh38 (recommended) reference genomes.

-GPSEA models the transcript anatomy with TranscriptCoordinates class, and there are several ways to prepare the transcript coordinates, featuring a different level of convenience.
+GPSEA models the transcript anatomy with TranscriptCoordinates class, and there are several ways to prepare the transcript coordinates, which we list here by their convenience in decreasing order.

 Fetch transcript coordinates from Variant Validator REST API

-Undoubtedly, the most convenient way for getting the transcript coordinates is to use the REST API of the amazing Variant Validator.
-GPSEA wraps the boiler-plate associated with querying the API and parsing the response into VVMultiCoordinateService.
+The most convenient way for getting the transcript coordinates is to use the REST API of the amazing Variant Validator.
+GPSEA simplifies querying the API and parsing the response with a TranscriptCoordinateService.
+We use configure_default_tx_coordinate_service() to get a service that caches the response locally to prevent repeated API queries for the same transcript accession:

 Provide the transcript coordinates manually